 Ernst & Young (now EY) are the appointed external auditor.
-Their results report (ISA260) for 2019/2020 was presented to the Audit & Corporate Governance committee on 19 January 2023.
+Their results report (ISA260) and audit opinion for 2021/2022 will be presented to the Audit & Corporate Governance committee once the work is concluded.

-EY issued an "unqualified" audit opinion on the financial statements which provided assurance for the 2018/2019 Statement of Accounts.
+EY have most recently issued an "unqualified" audit opinion on the financial statements which provided assurance for the Statement of Accounts.
 They issued an "except for qualified" value for money conclusion in respect of the Authority's proper arrangements to make informed decisions as a result of having reliable and timely financial reporting.
-This was because it was the fourth consecutive year that the Authority has been unable to prepare and publish its accounts by the dates outlined in the Accounts and Audit Regulations 2014.
-The 2019/2020 accounts were concluded in January 2023.
+This was because of the consecutive years that the Authority has been unable to prepare and publish its accounts by the dates outlined in the Accounts and Audit Regulations.

 This ongoing challenge is reflected in our Opportunities for Improvement.